RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 SETUP (only if you already have run one of the installations above) 317 Install PS3 controller driver
 ```
 After it finishes compiling, the GUI prompt will ask you to make sure that your Bluetooth dongle is connected.
-Press enter.
-The next prompt will ask you to connect your PS3 controller.
+Press enter and connect your PS3 controller.

 Once this is done, you should be able to disconnect the controller, and pressing the Playstation button should connect it via Bluetooth.